Adojan/asm-examples/README.md

 * **array_like_data_structure**
 Example showing how data could be written to and read from memory in an array-like manner.
 Execute in the simulator to see the data getting stored into memory.

+* **bubble_sort**
+A bubble sort algorithm implemented in assembler.
+A sequence of data is loaded from program memory, placed in RAM and sorted.
+Execute in simulator to see how data is sorted.